Best practices for Azure readiness

 - Create your initial subscriptions.
 Establish an initial set of Azure subscriptions to begin your cloud adoption.

 - Scale your Azure environment using multiple subscriptions.
-Understand reasons and strategies for creating additional subscriptions to scale your Azure environment.
+Understand reasons and strategies for creating more subscriptions to scale your Azure environment.

 - Organize your resources with Azure management groups.
 Learn how Azure management groups can manage resources, roles, policies, and deployment across multiple subscriptions.